Posted by Moosa Hemani

 Do this frequently enough and it will help you get noticed by industry experts and also their target audience.

-If you have an extended or updated study about a certain topic, email it to the author and suggest to include this information to the post.
+If you have an extended or updated study about a certain topic, email it to the author and suggest including this information in the post.

 Also, publish articles on subjects within your niche frequently, so that you can establish yourself as an expert.